CodeWithJV/holochain-challenge-3/README.md

 The assertions of this test should include:

-- A check if an agent can update there own comment
+- A check if an agent can update their own comment
 - A check if an agent cannot update another agents comment

-#### 2. Create a validation rule for only allowing agents to update there own comments
+#### 2. Create a validation rule for only allowing agents to update their own comments

 <details>
 <summary>